 How Much Is Enough Sunscreen To Apply

-If you have experienced sunburn in the past after applying the product, you may have not used enough.
+If you have experienced sunburn in the past after applying the product, you may have not used enough to protect your skin.
 An estimated amount of sunscreen to apply to your skin at one time is in the neighborhood of 3 tablespoons.
-Obviously an adjustment is needed for the body size you are protecting.
+Obviously, an adjustment is needed for the body size you are protecting.

 No wonder we do not get the protection the product makers promised.